-THE FEMALE HEALTH COMPANY ANNUAL MEETING OF SHAREHOLDERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

 The undersigned hereby appoints O.B.
-Parrish and William R. Gargiulo, Jr., or either one of them, each with full power of substitution and resubstitution, as proxy or proxies of the undersigned to attend the Annual Meeting of Shareholders of The Female Health Company to be held at the Embassy Suites Hotel, 2nd Floor, DePaul Room, 600 North State Street, Chicago, IL 60610 on April 2, 2009 at 1:00 p.m., local time, and at any adjournment thereof, there to vote all shares of Common Stock and Class A Convertible Preferred Stock - Series 3, which the undersigned would be entitled to vote if personally present as specified upon the following matters and in their discretion upon such other matters as may properly come before the meeting.
+Parrish and William R. Gargiulo, Jr., or either one of them, each with full power of substitution and resubstitution, as proxy or proxies of the undersigned to attend the Annual Meeting of Shareholders of The Female Health Company to be held on Thursday March 25, 2010 at 10:00 a.m., local time, in the Printers Row Board Room on the 2nd floor of the Embassy Suites Hotel Chicago Downtown, 600 North State Street, Chicago, IL 60610 and at any adjournment thereof, there to vote all shares of Common Stock, which the undersigned would be entitled to vote if personally present as specified upon the matters listed on the reverse side and in their discretion upon such other matters as may properly come before the meeting.